miguelalba/javascriptComponents-training/backend.md

 | org.knime.workbench.repository | Extension mechanism for nodes |
 | org.knime.js.core | KNIME JS nodes and related libraries (Jackson) |

 These dependencies should be available if the target file loaded properly.
-If not, please go back to Getting the KNIME Setup.
+If not, please go back to [Getting the KNIME SDK Setup](#Getting-the-KNIME-SDK-Setup).

 ### KNIME extensions
 Once the KNIME dependencies are in place, the new plugin can be configured as a KNIME node from the Extensions tab of the project (bottom).

-For every JS node written as a Javascript Component two extensions are needed: one javascript component (org.knime.js.core.javascriptComponent) that configures the node and it is the equivalent of a classic Java node and a web resources extension (org.knime.js.core.WebResources) that links to the JS and CSS files of the frontend.
+For every JS node written as a Javascript Component two extensions are needed: one javascript component, *org.knime.js.core.javascriptComponent*, that configures the node and it is the equivalent of a classic Java node and a web resources extension, *org.knime.js.core.WebResources*, that links to the JS and CSS files of the frontend.

-Now please add a new extension with the Add button and choose `org.knime.js.core.javascriptComponent`.
+Now please add a new extension with the Add button and choose *org.knime.js.core.javascriptComponent*.
 The new extension will be added and a panel on the right prompts the extension details.

 | Attribute | Description |
 | - | - |